 - Decorative container with drainage holes

-- Succulent plants (here’s a great online source)
+- Plants (here’s a great online source)

 - Decorative rock (optional)